murkl/arch-os/installer/README.md

 tty: true                                         # hand it the terminal, and take it back after
 ```

-That is how everything after the installation — a copy of the answers, sharing
+That is how everything after the installation (a copy of the answers, sharing
-them online, a shell in the new system, a restart, an unmount — is a task of the
+them online, a shell in the new system, a restart, an unmount) is a task of the
 `finish` stage rather than a page of its own.

 `asks:` is for a value there is nothing to choose from until the run reaches
-that task — the recovery's snapshot list is the case it exists for. `report:`
+that task, the recovery's snapshot list is the case it exists for. `report:`
-marks the moment the work is done and everything after it is an offer — a list
+marks the moment the work is done and everything after it is an offer: a list
 of task names cannot say that on its own.

 ## Sharing a configuration

-The finished `installer.conf` can go to [paste.rs](https://paste.rs) — no
+The finished `installer.conf` can go to [paste.rs](https://paste.rs), no
-account, no key — and its address comes back as a code to scan.
+account, no key, and its address comes back as a code to scan.
 Both ends are in
 the `share-config` task:

 | | |